Peterkamoah/QuizMaster/README.md

     ```

 3.  **Set up environment variables:**
-    Create a `.env.local` file in the root of the project by copying the `.env` file.
+    Create a `.env.local` file in the root of the project by copying the example file.
     ```bash
     cp .env .env.local
     ```